Raman Ramakrishnan Cello

 Symposium 113 - Fauré and His Students

 Cellist Raman Ramakrishnan is a member of the Horszowski Trio with violinist Jesse Mills and pianist Rieko Aizawa.
-This season finds the trio performing across the United States and India, as well as recording for Bridge Records.
-For eleven seasons, he was a founding member of the Daedalus Quartet, with whom he performed around the world.
-Mr. Ramakrishnan is an artist member of the Boston Chamber Music Society, and is on the faculties of Columbia University and the Bard College Conservatory of Music.
+The trio has performed across the United States, India, Japan, and in Hong Kong, and records for Bridge Records.
+For eleven seasons, as a founding member of the Daedalus Quartet, he performed around the world.
+Mr. Ramakrishnan is an artist member of the Boston Chamber Music Society, and is on the faculty of the Bard College Conservatory of Music.

 Mr. Ramakrishnan was born in Athens, Ohio and grew up in East Patchogue, New York.
 His father is a molecular biologist and his mother is the children's book author and illustrator Vera Rosenberry.
 He holds a Bachelor’s degree in physics from Harvard University and a Master’s degree in music from The Juilliard School.
 His principal teachers have been Fred Sherry, Andrés Díaz, and André Emelianoff.
 He lives in New York City with his wife, the violist Melissa Reardon, and their young son.
 He plays a Neapolitan cello made by Vincenzo Jorio in 1837.